This article includes best practices for running a Split Synchronizer.

 ℷ = T(h) / Xh = 60,000 / 10,800 = 5,555

-- ℷ is higher than 1: The configuration above will support some peaks and send all the Impressions.
+- ℷ is higher than 1: The configuration above supports some peaks and send all the impressions.

 Example 2